-Economic Key issue Potential influence of the Local Plan Possible role of the Local Plan Average take-up rate for employment land development North Warwickshire Local Plan will be supporting business growth and development.
-This will need initiatives to attract inward investment, support for business development and innovation, the provision of quality sites and infrastructure for business and awareness of wider strategic needs.
-Unemployment rates The rate of unemployment is lower than the average in England (3.6% compared to 5%) Worklessness rates Need to provide jobs and improve income levels for local people Average annual income who are currently on low incomes, by widening the , variety, choice and quality of local jobs Academic achievement Meeting the needs for well-designed and appropriately located education and training facilities, which help to provide a diverse Knowledge intensive workforce range of learning opportunities.
-Retail vacancy rate North Warwickshire Local Plan will be supporting business growth and development, particularly in town centres.
+Economic Key issue Potential influence of the Local Plan Average take-up rate for employment land development North Warwickshire Local Plan will be supporting business growth and development.
+This will need initiatives to attract inward investment, support for business development and provision of quality sites and infrastructure for business.
+Unemployment rates The rate of unemployment is lower than the average in England (3.6% compared to 5%) Worklessness rates Need to provide jobs and improve income levels for local people Average annual income who are currently on low incomes.
+Academic achievement Meeting the needs for well-designed and appropriately located Knowledge intensive workforce education and training facilities, which help to provide a diverse range of learning opportunities.
+Environmental Retail vacancy rate North Warwickshire Local Plan will be supporting business growth and development, particularly in town centres.
 This will need initiatives to support for business development.
 The Local Plan will need to incorporate flexibility to allow alternative uses in appropriate circumstances.
-Environmental Reliance on the car rather than public transport North Warwickshire Local Plan will be making essential services and job opportunities easily accessible to people's homes - either by foot or public transport.
+Reliance on the car rather than public transport North Warwickshire Local Plan will be making essential services and job opportunities easily accessible to people's homes - either by foot or public transport.
 Providing opportunities to make linked trips and providing high trip generating uses in areas where there is a choice of transport modes will also be important.
 Level of development on previously development land Reusing previously developed land and vacant buildings, whilst minimising new development on Greenfield sites will be an important sustainability issue to be covered by the North Warwickshire Local Plan.
-Particularly important will be ensuring that new developments make the most efficient use of land and are located in the most sustainable sites possible acknowledging that this may require the release of greenfield sites Household/ Employment waste recycled Issues for the North Warwickshire Local Plan will include minimising waste production and supporting recovery of waste through recycling, composting or energy recovery.
+Particularly important will be ensuring that new housing developments make efficient use of land.
+Household waste recycled Issues for the North Warwickshire Local Plan will include minimising waste production and supporting recovery of waste through recycling, composting or energy recovery.
 Access to facilities which encourage this may also need to be improved.
 Air quality The North Warwickshire Local Plan will have to confront issues relating to air pollution such as helping to reduce the air pollution levels of new developments and current activities, as well as locating sensitive developments where they won't be unacceptably affected by air pollution.
-In addition to this, it will be very important that the framework makes the link between travel and pollution, by promoting development in easily accessible areas. ------------- --
+In addition to this, it will be very important that the framework makes the link between travel and pollution, by promoting development in easily accessible areas.